 Select Yes to erase all error events in the SMBIOS (System Management BIOS) log before an event logging is initialized at bootup.
-The options are No and Yes.
+The options are No, Yes, Next reset, and Yes, every reset.

 When Log is Full

 Select Erase Immediately to immediately erase all errors in the SMBIOS event log when the event log is full.
 Select Do Nothing for the system to do nothing when the SMBIOS event log is full.
 The options are Do Nothing and Erase Immediately.